musically-ut/knit-common/README.md

 Simply serves empty data with an `image/vnd.microsoft.icon` mime-type.

-Directory Handler
+Path Handler
 -----------------

-Usage: `handle.directory(directory)`
+Usage: `handle.path(file or directory)`

-Serves files (recursively) from the specified local directory.
+Serves the specified file or directory hierarchy (recursively).
 Determines a limited set of mime-types from the files' extensions.

 Less Handler
 ------------